 To ensure that the Group effectively address the risks we face within a shifting and challenging healthcare landscape, and embed mitigations into our business operations, we incorporated a Risk and Sustainability Committee at Board of Directors (Board) level during the year.
-Further, a new Building and Tender Board Committee was put in place not only to ensure stricter procurement governance but to also safeguard quality by making sure that suppliers and vendors appointed have the capacities and capabilities to support us in providing the highest standards of goods and services.
+Further, a new tender board was put in place not only to ensure stricter procurement governance but to also safeguard quality by making sure that suppliers and vendors appointed have the capacities and capabilities to support us in providing the highest standards of goods and services.